 Shower and Laundrette facilities – for individuals to wash themselves and their belongings.

-At the Hub we also offer free space to local groups and clubs to meet and we promote these groups to the wider local community.
+During 2018 and 2019 at the Hub we also offered free space to local groups and clubs to meet and we promoted these groups to the wider local community.

 Vegan Society \ Knit and Natter \ Card Making with Becky \ Arts and Crafts with Jude \ Netmums \ Do Good Networking \ Timmy’s Mittens Crochet Club